- you can only apply for one designation at a time. Unfortunately, you will have to apply for and pay for each application separately.

 The costs, both in dollars and in time, of achieving an FDRP designation are significant.
 Taking the training does not mean that you will find an internship; and achieving the internship requirements does not guarantee certification.
 The FDR field is growing and evolving as access to family law justice evolves.
 Fewer people are following traditional litigation paths; and fewer still have lawyers.
 As more people seek alternate ways of resolving the issues that must be resolved on separation, divorce or other major family changes, the demand for FDR services is growing.
 With this growth comes greater responsibility to the public and to Ontario’s families; and, simultaneously, greater opportunity for FDR service providers.

-We urge you to read our Standards of Practice carefully, before making any decisions about your own career path.
+We urge you to read our Standards of Practice and Complaints Policy carefully, before making any decisions about your own career path.
 We urge you to consider your background, training, experience, and be satisfied that you have the pre requisites for a career in FDR.
 Speak with all the FDR organizations, colleagues and industry leaders.
 Learn as much as you can about the industry; what kinds of work is available and on what terms; and assess where you believe you can find an opportunity for your own skills and expertise.